aj-naik/aj-naik/README.md

 2. GraphML
 3. Social Network Analysis

 - 🥅 2021 Goals: Learn more about MLOps and deploy ML models.
 Most of the ML projects live and die in a Jupyter notebook.
-Getting code into production is one of the aspects in ML I am interested in working on.
+Getting code into production is one of the most important aspects in ML I am interested in working on and one which will benefit me greatly.

 - 💬 Things that fascinate me: The Universe, History, Philosophical debates on morals and ethics, Law